Degree Overview

 What our students are saying

-I am gaining an excellent research experience at NJIT that is preparing me for my goal, which is to be a general surgeon."
+I am gaining an excellent education at NJIT that is preparing me for my goals as a researcher in academia. "

 Related Majors